RogerParkinson/MultiModuleLog/README.md

 Each Logger is very light weight so you can create them cheaply.
 All the smart stuff is in the LoggerFactory singleton.

-Because the configuration set A to only log errors that call to debug will be suppressed.
+Because the configuration for A will only log errors that call to debug will be suppressed.

 ## Formatting